ginkgostreet/ginkgo-docs-grav/pages/02.manifest/01.resources/01.system-setup/docs.md

     category:
         - docs
     tag:
-        - maintenance
+        - manifest
 routes:
-  canonical: /maintenance/system-setup
+  canonical: /manifest/resources/system-setup
 ---

 ## VPS

-Created with the ginkgo street VPS stand-up suite for an LTS Ubuntu Server with a LAMP stack installed.w
+Created with the ginkgo street VPS stand-up suite for an LTS Ubuntu Server with a LAMP stack installed.

 ## Special Utils